Kluxuva/quant-analytics-app/CHATGPT_USAGE.md

 3. **Modern Development**: Using cutting-edge tools effectively
 4. **Transparency**: Clear documentation of AI usage

-The assignment's goal was to assess analytical reasoning, design ability, and clarity of communication.
-These qualities are demonstrated through:
-- Sound architectural decisions (human)
-- Clear documentation (AI-assisted, human-reviewed)
-- Comprehensive implementation (AI-generated, human-guided)
-- Thoughtful design philosophy (human)

 **Final Note**: In a production environment, this code would require:
 - Extensive testing